mtlynch/logpaste/docs/deployment/cloud-run.md

 Service URL: https://logpaste-abc123-ue.a.run.app
 ```

 Your LogPaste instance will serve at the URL listed next to "Service URL."

-It will shut down a few seconds after each request, but it will start up when it receives its next HTTP request, and it will load all of its data from its persistent GCS bucket.
+On Cloud Run, you'll notice that LogPaste shuts down a few seconds after each request.
+This is normal.
+It's persisting all of its data in Google Cloud Storage, and it will start up again upon the next HTTP request it receives with all the same data.

 Thanks to [Steren Giannini](https://github.com/steren) from the Google Cloud Run team for his help with these instructions.